-During winter we’re busy trying to keep warm, our homes warm and our pets and we find ourselves during the complete reverse in summer, trying to keep cool.
+During winter we’re busy trying to keep warm, our homes warm and our pets and we find ourselves during the summer doing the complete reverse, trying to keep cool.

-With temperatures now soaring during summer, reported in many of our national news sites there’s no surprise that more pet owners are asking how to keep their pets cool and safe.
+With temperatures now soaring during summer, as reported on many of our national news sites there’s no surprise that more pet owners are asking how to keep their pets cool and safe.

-The natural reaction is to provide heaps of iced cold water with ice cubes in, replicating what humans enjoy, but fresh and plentiful cold water is sufficient being replaced more frequently during the day.
+The natural reaction is to provide heaps of iced cold water with ice cubes, replicating what humans enjoy, but fresh and plentiful cold water is sufficient to be replaced more frequently during the day.

-As cat owners, we’ve always found our cats become quieter and hide themselves away around the home when it’s summer time battling with the midday temperatures.
+As cat owners, we’ve always found our cats become quieter and hide away around the home when it’s summer time battling the midday temperatures.

-As soon as your off to work, or out the door, your cat will spend the day snoozing trying to keep cool with the odd break to get up and have some kibble, water and use their litter tray if necessary, or a quick outdoor visit, returning to their coolest space they’ve found.
+As soon as you are out of the home, your cat will spend the day snoozing trying to keep cool with the odd break to get up and have some kibble, and water and use their litter tray if necessary, or a quick outdoor visit, returning to their coolest space they’ve found.